Physical Therapist Assistant: Educational Requirements

 Physical Therapist Assistant Educational Requirements

 Most states require physical therapist assistants to complete postsecondary programs accredited by the American Physical Therapy Association's (APTA) Commission on Accreditation in Physical Therapy Education (CAPTE).
-As of July 2011, there were 276 CAPTE-approved physical therapy assistant education programs, most conferring associate's degrees (www.capteonline.org).
+Currently, there were 377 CAPTE-approved physical therapy assistant education programs, most conferring associate's degrees (www.capteonline.org).

 Associate's Degree Curriculum

 Physical therapist assistant associate's degree programs focus on rehabilitation methods.
 Courses may include therapeutic exercises, physiology, medical terminology, healthcare law, human development and rehabilitation procedures.
 Curricula typically incorporate three clinical practicums in the final three semesters of study.
 Clinical experience may involve first aid training and lead to cardiopulmonary resuscitation (CPR) certification.
 According to the U.S. Bureau of Labor Statistics (BLS), employers consider clinical experience a vital qualification of physical therapy assistants (www.bls.gov).